ember-learn/super-rentals-tutorial/src/markdown/tutorial/part-1/07-reusable-components.md

    });
 ```

-Note that the `hasAttribute` test helper from [`qunit-dom`][TODO: link to qunit-dom] supports using *[regular expressions][TODO: link to regular expressions]*.
+Note that the `hasAttribute` test helper from [`qunit-dom`](https://github.com/simplabs/qunit-dom/blob/master/API.md) supports using *[regular expressions](https://javascript.info/regexp-introduction)*.
 We used this feature to confirm that the `src` attribute starts with `https://api.mapbox.com/`, as opposed to requiring it to be an exact match against a string.
 This allows us to be reasonably confident that the code is working correctly, without being overly-detailed in our tests.

 *Fingers crossed...* Let's run our tests.